ivanr/qlue/qlue_user_guide.md

               all the work carried out by the page.
  * rollback() - executed if there is an unhandled exception during page processing.
 This method should undo all work (if any) attempted by the page.
+ * cleanup() - called at the end of transaction that transitioned the page to the FINISHED state.

 Additional methods of interest: